 • Hays revisits the now-dilapidated Purcell home and realizes that what he once thought was a peephole was actually just a way to pass the little notes they found years earlier.

 • Amelia’s book about the Purcell case, Life and Death and the Harvest Moon, is released.
-At a book reading, she’s confronted by an angry man with one milky eye — but it’s not the same man that Hays and West interrogated in 1980.
+At a book reading, she’s confronted by an angry man with one milky eye, but it’s not the same man that Hays and West interrogated in 1980.
 Amelia also gets a contract for a sequel, leading her to dig into the investigation again.
-She speaks to a friend of Mary/Julie’s about the life on the fringe of society that the girl has been living.

-May 20: Hays is interviewed by Elisa Montgomery (Sarah Gadon), an investigative filmmaker who is making a true-crime series about the Purcell case.
+May 20: Hays is interviewed by Elisa Montgomery, an investigative filmmaker who is making a true-crime series about the Purcell case.
 During their interview, Elisa raises questions about Julie’s relationship with Tom circa 1990.
 Wayne also reveals that Amelia died “a few years back.”

-• After the interview, Wayne goes back to West Finger with his son, Henry (Ray Fisher), invoking more memories of the investigation that still haunts him.
+• After the interview, Wayne goes back to West Finger with his son, Henry.
 Later that night, without any memory of how he got there, Henry visits the site of the Purcell home, which burned down at some prior date.